-Fineo is a web application which implements a visualization technique based on the visual model of Sankey diagrams.
-It has been developed at the DensityDesign.
-I have been the main developer and designer of the tool.
+Fineo is a web application by DensityDesign to create alluvial (Sankey-like) diagrams.
+I have been the principal developer and designer of the tool.

 Fineo was born from the idea that Sankey diagrams, although developed as a technique for visualizing continuous data, may be used to represent relations between dimensions of categorical data.
 The application has been used as an analytical tool for the Mapping the Republic of Letters project at Stanford University.